Infused-Doggo/ShaderFarc/README.md

 ## Rules and Guidelines:
 - **Credit**: Please credit the shader if used in your content.
 - **Distribution**: You're allowed to distribute the shader with any model.
-- **Modification**: Limit redistribution without undergoing any modifications.
+- **Modification**: Limit from redistributing without undergoing any modifications.
 - **Commercial Use**: Commercial use is not allowed (as long as it is not used as a business or charged for).

 ## How to Use: